 - Young Adult Market: For vendors 18 years of age and younger participating in our Young Adult Market, market management will supply canopies (if needed) along with tables, tablecloths, produce bins, chairs (if needed) and a method of advertising prices.
 Market management will work to assign a mentor to assist youth vendors on market day.
 Youth will be responsible for their products and change.
 Signage, additional price labels, additional displays and samples are optional for youth.

 Market Manager: The Market Manager will serve as the Steering Committee’s representative at Market as well as fulfilling the following duties and responsibilities.
-Hours worked and wages shall be determined as budget permits by the Steering Committee.

 - Arrive 1 hour prior to Market and stay to end

 - Arrange for special events and entertainment at the Market

 - Appoint staff as needed and as budget permits

 - Maintain log(s) and books of Market activity